openthread/ot-docs/site/en/guides/border-router/external-commissioning/join.md

 # Join the Thread Network

-After externally commissioning a device using the [OT Commissioner CLI](cli.md) or the [OT Commissioner Android App](android.md), a Joiner is ready to join the Thread network.
+After externally commissioning a device using the [OT Commissioner CLI](cli.md), a Joiner is ready to join the Thread network.

 ## Join the network